PuuMas/Schoolwork/README.md

 # Schoolwork
 Just some school works i have made.
-Here is some of my school work just for showing off my skills that i have learned.
+I haven't published all my works here just some that i find to be publishing worthy or interesting.